 Monument Health – Rapid City Hospital, 2021 Citation Award

-Monument Health – Rapid City Regional Hospital was recognized with an AIA Middle Tennessee 2021 Citation Award.
+Monument Health – Rapid City Regional Hospital was recognized with an AIA Middle Tennessee 2021 Citation Award and the People’s Choice Award.
 The AIA Design Awards Program strives to recognize, publicize, and celebrate projects that represent the best of Middle Tennessee architecture; projects that are exemplary for their thoughtful, sustainable, innovative, and well-crafted design.
 With juries composed of highly-qualified professionals offering diverse perspectives and expertise, all submissions are reviewed in the context of the project team’s goals and evaluated for thoughtfully designed resolution of those goals.

 ESa provided master planning and design services to transform the Monument Health Rapid City Hospital campus.
 Expansion goals included the addition of patient beds to transition to all private rooms, connected parking, improved wayfinding and the addition of integrated physician spaces.
 As part of the largest construction project in the healthcare system’s history, the client also desired to rebrand and reinvest in the local community.